Biography

 He now lives with his wife in Indiana, where he writes, practices Qigong and dabbles in 3D animation.

 Interviewing people and documenting their stories for employers inspired Jo to begin creating his own stories.
-He now publishes novels and a weekly newsletter.
+He now publishes novels and a biweekly newsletter.

 Battling depression and homelessness as a young adult, Jo eventually discovered a purpose for his life – helping people who were struggling to find their place in society.

-After completing his undergraduate degree, Jo took assignments in Ireland and in Kenya, where he earned his graduate degree in Social Sciences.
-Pursuing field research in English and Swahili kindled a lifelong fascination with intercultural dynamics.
-He is a member of the Cultural Evolution Society and publishes Posts from the Anthroposphere on Substack.
+Jo completed undergraduate degree at a small, private college.
+Afterward, he took assignments in Ireland and in Kenya, where he earned his graduate degree in Social Sciences.
+Field research in English and Swahili kindled a lifelong fascination with intercultural dynamics.

 Interests